jason-dark/proompt/README.md

 ## Configuration

+Proompt supports both global and project-specific configuration through JSO config files:

+- **Global settings** (`~/.proompt/settings.json`) - Your default preferences
+  across all projects
+- **Project settings** (`.proompt/settings.json`) - Project-specific overrides
+  in the current directory

-Proompt stores its configuration in a JSON file located at `~/.proompt/settings.json`.
-This file is created when you first use the `proompt config` command and persists settings across all projects.
-If no settings file exists, Proompt uses the built-in defaults: `claude` for the LLM CLI and generates `CLAUDE.md` files.
+These files are created when you first use the `proompt config` command.
+If no settings files exist, Proompt uses the built-in defaults: `claude` for the LLM CLI and generates `CLAUDE.md` files.

 ### Settings Hierarchy